 What is Medicare Part D?
 A Baby Boomer’s Guide

-Baby Boomer’s Guide To Medicare Part D
+Baby Boomer’s Guide to Medicare Part D

 Medicare Part D is a federal program designed to provide self-administered prescription drugs to Medicare enrollees.
 This is an optional Medicare plan that 47 million U.S. citizens enrolled in during 2019.
 Considering the high cost of prescription medication, most baby boomers view drug coverage as a necessity.